 For those who do not feel like pitching a tent or walking down the long gravel road, then a stay at Lake O’Hara Lodge will be a sublime choice.
 The historic lodge is luxurious and has lakeside cabins that are beyond enviable.

 However, all of this comes at a steep price of $1,100 CAD a night in the cabins based on double occupancy, and this price does not deter people.
-Expect the lodge to book up quickly, sometimes more than a year in advance.
+Expect the lodge to book up quickly, often more than a year in advance.

-That being said, it surely a dream-worthy stay that should be envied by all hikers.
+That being said, it is surely a dream-worthy stay that should be envied by all hikers.
 The lodge is also open in the winter months when the area around Lake O’Hara turns backcountry/cross country skiers dream.

 Stay at the Elizabeth Parker ACC Hut